mirkosignorelli/clustering-populations-of-networks/README.md

 # clustering-populations-of-networks

-Material associated to arXiv preprint arXiv:1806.00225 on Model based clustering for populations of networks
+Data and code to reproduce the simulations in:

+Signorelli, M., Wit, E. C., Model-based clustering for populations of networks. arXiv preprint: arXiv:1806.00225.